cui-unige/outils-formels-modelisation/README.md

 You must fill your full name in your GitHub profile.
 If for any reason you have trouble with the deadline, contact your teacher as soon as possible.
 We must have access to your source code, that must be private.
-Your source code (and tests) must pass all checks of luacheck without warnings or errors.
+Your source code (and tests) must pass all checks of ... without warnings or errors.
 Your tests must cover at least 80% of the source code, excluding test files.

 ***